ktan17/RxCatFact/README.md

 }
 ```

-The Buttons merely have the modifier order swapped.
+The buttons merely have the modifier order swapped.
 So what do you think this will look like?
 Given the title of this grievance you'll probably guess that **they'll look different, and you would be correct**!
 Here's what you'll get:

 <img src="https://lh4.googleusercontent.com/moE3ATE24KE4AnAKA5VjbXUI-GuqmccK-d7qqBbGkyahdPQ9l-FQskagSjYcEIjmmRNj5OyrNqkZRwHg28EwygYKB0l9-UM_a9MA84iv_txAilAPQPafk36TaVqgFdzyJD9x6xSx" width=200px>

 <u>Figure 6:</u> but why tho

-Technicalities like this can really make any framework or language **annoying to work with** (think of the difference between the double equals and triple equals in JavaScript).
-Modifier order really should not matter in order to make the development experience as simple, clean, and honestly sensible, as possible.
+Technicalities like this can really make any framework or language **annoying to work with** (think of the difference between the double equals and triple equals in JavaScript) because you need to remember them!
+Modifier order really should not matter in order to make the SwiftUI development experience as simple, clean, and honestly sensible, as possible.
 Hopefully edge cases like these are fixed in the future.

 ---